 The Program on Data and Governance is proud to serve as a center for the conversation between The Ohio State University and the technology, business, law, and policy communities of central Ohio on data and governance issues.
 The Program hosts two ongoing speaker series that are free and open to the public:

-The Program also partners with the Ohio State Technology Law Journal, the Translational Data Analytics Institute and other units at The Ohio State University to host conferences, roundtables, panels, and other events involving data law and policy.
+The Program also partners with the Ohio State Technology Law Journal, the Translational Data Analytics Institute and other units at The Ohio State University to host conferences, roundtables, panels, and other events year-round involving data law and policy.